All Episodes

 And that's why this has become the year it's become.

-You you have to decide for yourself whether or not you think a candidate is honest and true and is going to accomplish the things that they're saying.
+You have to decide for yourself whether or not you think a candidate is honest and true and is going to accomplish the things that they're saying.

-That that that's something per deeply personal.
+That's something deeply personal.

 Does that make sense?

-I I just don't like that Boehner and McConnell are now supporting Trump.
+I just don't like that Boehner and McConnell are now supporting Trump.

 I just don't trust those crew.